1920 Dayton Triangles season: Game 4: vs. Canton Bulldogs

-In week five, the Triangles battled the Canton Bulldogs, who had the Hall-of-Fame back Jim Thorpe.
+In their fourth contest of the season, the Triangles battled the Canton Bulldogs, who had the Hall-of-Fame back Jim Thorpe.
 The Bulldogs opened the scoring in the first quarter on a two-yard rushing touchdown by Pete Calac.
 But the Triangles came back in the second quarter, scoring twice: Bacon had a four-yard rushing touchdown, and end Dave Reese had a 50-yard receiving touchdown.
 Guyon scored a 22-yard rushing touchdown during the second quarter, but the extra point was missed.
 In the third quarter, the Triangles responded with a 3-yard rushing touchdown by Partlow, but Dayton missed the extra point to make the score 20–14.
 Thorpe then came into the game, and kicked a 45-yard field goal to bring his team within three points.
 In the final minutes, Thorpe kicked another 35-yard field goal to tie it.
 The Triangles were the first team to score on the Bulldogs since the opening game of the previous year.